GS4: Generalizable Sparse Splatting Semantic SLAM: Conclusion

 \section{Conclusion}

-We present GS4, a novel SLAM system that incrementally constructs and updates a 3D semantic scene representation from a monocular RGB-D video with a learned generalizable network.
-Our novel Gaussian refinement network and 1-iteration Gaussian optimization significantly improve the performance of our approach.
-Our experiments demonstrate state-of-the-art semantic SLAM performance on the ScanNet benchmark while using 10x less Gaussians than baselines.
+We present GS4, a novel SLAM system that incrementally constructs and updates a 3D semantic scene representation from a RGB-D video with a learned generalizable network.
+Our novel Gaussian refinement network and few-iteration joint Gaussian-pose optimization significantly improve the performance of our approach.
+Our experiments demonstrate state-of-the-art semantic SLAM performance on the ScanNet benchmark while running 10x faster and using 10x less Gaussians than baselines.
 The model also showed strong generalization capabilities through zero-shot transfer to the NYUv2 and TUM RGB-D datasets.
 In future work, we will further improve the computational speed of GS4 and explore options for a pure RGB-based SLAM approach.